WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 09/Scratch Work.md

 By the definition of an antisymmetric relation, if $(a, b) \in R$ and $(b, a) \in R$, then $a = b$.
 If a relation is asymmetric, then $(b, a) \not \in R$, so the hypothesis of an antisymmetric relation is always false.
-Thus, since the hypothesis of the definition of antisymmetric is always false in an asymmetric relations, it is always antisymmetric.
+Thus, since the hypothesis of the definition of antisymmetric is always false in asymmetric relations, an asymmetric relation is always antisymmetric.

 **(b)** If a relation is antisymmetric, must it be asymmetric?
 Prove your answer or provide a counterexample.

+By the definition of an antisymmetric relation, if $(a, b) \in R$ and $(b, a) \in R$, then $a = b$.
+By the definition of antisymmetric relations, the hypothesis $(a, b) \in R$ is always true because all antisymmetric relations have $(a, b) \in R$.